 10 – Raspberries, Blueberries, Blackberries and Other Berries

 Most berries are extremely high in wonderful antioxidants that fight dangerous free radicals in your body.
-They are also extremely heart healthy and deliver high levels of phytonutrients, minerals, and vitamins that promote overall body health, inside and out.
+They are also extremely heart-healthy and deliver high levels of phytonutrients, minerals, and vitamins that promote overall body health, inside and out.
 Your immunity system receives a huge boost when you eat berries regularly.
-This means that your natural defense system is much better prepared to ward off infections, disease, and sickness.
+This means that your natural defence system is much better prepared to ward off infections, disease, and sickness.

 It also means that you recover from injuries and sickness quickly.
-Berries contribute a very small amount of calories considering the amount of filling fiber they deliver.
-Just 100g of raspberries offers a full 8 g of fiber.
-(The average adult needs between 25 and 30 g of dietary fiber each and every day from food items, not supplements.)
+Berries contribute a very small amount of calories considering the amount of filling fibre they deliver.
+Just 100g of raspberries offers a full 8 g of fibre.
+(The average adult needs between 25 and 30 g of dietary fibre each and every day from food items, not supplements.)

-And don’t forget filling, healthy, digestive track regulating fiber.
-The “modern-day” diet is desperately lacking in dietary fiber.
-Foods like the bran, grains, and oats listed above do a great job of delivering protein and dietary fiber while limiting the number of carbohydrates and calories you consume.
+And don’t forget filling, healthy, digestive track regulating fibre.
+The “modern-day” diet is desperately lacking in dietary fibre.
+Foods like the bran, grains, and oats listed above do a great job of delivering protein and dietary fibre while limiting the number of carbohydrates and calories you consume.

-To summarize, for a solution to burning fat, losing weight and maintaining a healthy body weight, eat foods high in fiber and/or protein.
+To summarize, for a solution to burning fat, losing weight and maintaining healthy body weight, eat foods high in fibre and/or protein.
 They have extremely high satiety index scores, which is a fancy way of saying they are healthy foods that make you feel fuller longer.